MgMyatHtayKhant/shopping-list-project/README.md

 ## Explaing the import part of the project

+I think you know most part of the codes by looking at it.
+A few code need to explain so I am here to explain it.

+### Email validation

 I check a email is a valid or not in two ways.
 First I check with [email_validator](https://pypi.org/project/email-validator/) and then I check with [mailvalidation](https://mailvalidation.io/) API by creating a function inside the 'helpers.py' file then use this function in /register route that is in 'app.py' file.

 ```